alvaro-rrdt/PasswordManagerSSDProject/README.md

 3. **Password Generation**:
    - The application uses Python’s `secrets` module to generate strong passwords, utilizing a cryptographically secure random source to ensure unpredictability.

+4. **Security Considerations**:
+   - Major threats considered include unauthorized access to the device, malware, and physical theft.
+The application aims to protect against these threats by encrypting stored credentials.

 ## Discussion

 ### What Do We Protect Against?